The 20 Best Frontotemporal Dementia Doctors in The United States

 English

-Erik Roberson is a Neurologist in Birmingham, Alabama.
+Erik Roberson is a Neurologist practicing medicine in Birmingham, Alabama.
 Dr. Roberson is rated as an Elite provider by MediFind in the treatment of Frontotemporal Dementia.
-His top areas of expertise are Frontotemporal Dementia, Dementia, Alzheimer's Disease, and CLN3 Disease.
-Dr. Roberson is currently accepting new patients.
+He is also highly rated in 19 other conditions, according to our data.
+His clinical expertise encompasses Frontotemporal Dementia, Dementia, Alzheimer's Disease, and CLN3 Disease.

 Elite in Frontotemporal Dementia